+Help your child choose books they can read on their own by teaching them the 5 Finger Method for choosing a book.
 Independent readers know how to choose their own books that they can read!
-You can help your child choose her own books using the Five-Finger Rule.
 I recommend teaching children this skill right away so they can use the Five Finger Rule to choose books any time they want to read!

 Please note this post may contain affiliate links and ads, read our full disclosure here.

 Here Are The Steps to Help Your Child Choose Books They Can Read on Their Own

 Teach your child to do what we call the 5 Finger Method for choosing books:

 - Choose a book you think you will enjoy.

 - Read the second page.